undefhero/helpdesk-ratings/README.md

 The list of available images at DockerHub: [aiprospace/helpdesk-ratings](https://hub.docker.com/r/aiprospace/helpdesk-ratings/tags)

 ### Implementation
-The main logic and integration tests are on the [internal/service/ratings_service.go](internal/service/ratings_service.go), [internal/database/repository.go](internal/database/repository.go)
+The main logic and tests are on the [internal/service/](internal/service/) folder.

 I also included test scenarios that I used during development.